 That summer, Þórgunna and the workers at Fróðá were drying hay when a black cloud of heavy rain suddenly fell upon them.

-After the black cloud had disappeared, they were shocked to discover the cloud had rained blood!
+After the black cloud had disappeared, they were shocked to discover that the cloud had rained blood!
 Later on the same day, they were able to dry the hay... except for Þórgunna's.

 Nowhere else on the Snæfellsnes peninsula had this rain fallen... nowhere, at least, save Fróðá.